inspirehep/beard/README.rst

 Beard
 =====

-Bibliographic Entity Automatic Recognition and Disambiguation
+Beard is a Python library of machine learning tools for Bibliographic Entity Automatic Recognition and Disambiguation.

+The project is currently in early stage of development.

 Build Status
 ============